-60) What if there are changes in the DC nameplate rating of the Solar Carport portion of a project once built?
+- 60) What if there are changes in the DC nameplate rating of the Solar Carport portion of a project once built?

-Any change in the DC nameplate rating of a Solar Carport portion of a project as-built must be provided to the Company prior to Authority to Interconnect, and adjustments to the Solar Carport Incentive will be reflected in the final Certificate of Eligibility provided to the Customer.
-No changes to the Solar Carport portion of the project are permitted after the project is operational.

-61) Does the Project owner for a previously enrolled Solar Carport project have to provide final cost?
+Any change in the DC nameplate rating of a Solar Carport portion of a project as-built must be provided to the Company prior to Authority to Interconnect, and adjustments to the Solar Carport Incentive will be reflected in the final Certificate of Eligibility provided - Authority to Interconnect, and adjustments to the Solar Carport Incentive will be reflected in the final Certificate of Eligibility provided to the Customer.
+No changes to the Solar Carport portion of the project are permitted after the project is operational. - 61) Does the Project owner for a previously enrolled Solar Carport project have to provide final cost?